duffn/gatsby-headless-wordpress-starter/README.md

+# Unmaintained

+_This repository is archived and unmaintained.
+Use at your own risk._

 # Gatsby Headless WordPress Starter

 This is the fastest and easiest way to get a development environment up and running with headless WordPress and Gatsby.